Patrick O'Moore

-Patrick O'Moore (8 April, 1909–10 December, 1983) was an Irish actor who appeared in a variety of American films and television shows.
+Patrick O'Moore (8 April 1909 – 10 December 1983) was an Irish actor who appeared in a variety of American films and television shows.
 A character actor, he appeared in a number of Hollywood's British-themed films during the 1940s and 1950s.

+O'Moore's Broadway credits included Ladies in Retirement (1940) and Yesterday's Magic (1942).

+O'Moore married actress Zelma O'Neal.
+They later were divorced.